PROPERTY VALUES AND PROPERTY TAXES

 The law provides for an informal appeal to the Assessor first.
 If you choose, you must notify the Assessor within 8 business days after receiving your notice that you would like a review of your property values.
-If you and the Assessor’s office come to an agreement, then you do not need to go before the County Commission sitting as Board of Equalization and Review or Board of Assessment Appeals.
+If you and the Assessor’s office come to an agreement, then you do not need to go before the County Commission sitting as Board of Equalization and Review.

 If you and the Assessor’s office cannot come to an agreement then you can appeal to the County Commission to be heard either in February or October.
 The County Commission will give you a date and time for you to appear and present your evidence.

 If you choose to be heard by the Board of Assessment Appeals in October, you must notify the County Commission in writing not later than February 20.
 You must agree to pay the taxes as they come due and to take any adjustment in the form of a credit in the next tax years(s).

 If you fail to request an appeal either to the Board of Equalization and Review or the Board of Assessment Appeals before February 20, then you waive your right to ask for a correction of your assessment in the current year.